fenago/python-networking-sysadmins/scripting/lab_guides/Lab_18.md

-First, we will see an example of getting the database[]{#id326147545 .indexterm} version.
+First, we will see an example of getting the database version.
 For that, we will create a `get_database_version.py`script and write the following content in it: